 Penn College Clock-hour Certificate Programs

-This section provides financial aid and related information for students enrolled in clock-hour certificate programs offered through Workforce Development & Continuing Education (12-month Practical Nursing program, 8-month Medical Assistant program, and 8-month Medical Language Editor program)
+This section provides financial aid and related information for students enrolled in clock-hour certificate programs offered through Workforce Development & Continuing Education (12-month Practical Nursing program, 9-month Medical Assistant program, and 6-month Administrative Medical Assistant program)